EdPlace's Year 3 and 4 Home Learning: Explanation Text

 There are some absolutely hilarious, weird and ridiculous inventions out there.
 Spending some time researching them can be great fun and can provide excellent inspiration for your child.
 Generally, inventions are created to solve problems or make life easier.

 Ask your child to invent their own machine.
-It might be an invention which helps them to complete the chores or ensure they always score a winning goal!
+It might be an invention that helps them to complete the chores or ensure they always score a winning goal!
 Next, ask them to draw what it might look like, or create a model version of it from junk modelling.
 While they make it, discuss how the machine would work.
 How does it turn on?
 What does this button do?
 What helps it to move?
 Etc.

 Step 4: Get Writing!